Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 Concept2 Model D Indoor Rowing Machine Review

-This is the last of the rowing machines that I purchased, and it actually ended up being the last one that I tried and the one that I have decided to keep!
+This is the last of the rowers that I purchased, and it actually ended up being the last one that I tried and the one that I have decided to keep.
+It's far from being a budget buy.
+Far from it.

-Slick, modern looking, and a dream to use, there was a lot to fall in love with when it came to this affordable (but not the cheapest) budget rowing machine.
+Slick, modern looking, and a dream to use, there was a lot to fall in love with when it came to this..... what I would call an affordable investment (but not the cheapest, not even close) budget rowing machine.

 For starters, the whole system comes together in absolutely no time whatsoever.
 It ships directly to your door in two separate pieces designed to slap together, the same configuration you’ll used to break it down for easy storage.